Disclaimer: contains maths

 That gives us an overview of the process, lets now turn to the theoretical underpinnings, starting with a look at what it means to have a proof.

 A statement is a proposition we want to prove.
 It depends on:

 Given the instance variables, we can find a short proof that we know witness variables that make the statement true (possibly without revealing any other information).

 What do we require of a proof ?

-Completeness: there exists an honest prover P that can convince honest verifier V of any correct statement with very high probability.
+Completeness: there exists an honest prover P that can convince the honest verifier V of any correct statement with very high probability.

-Soundness: even a dishonest prover P running in time super-polynomial cannot convince an honest verifier V of an incorrect statement Note: P does not necessarily have to run in polynomial time, but V does.
+Soundness: even a dishonest prover P running in super-polynomial time cannot convince an honest verifier V of an incorrect statement.
+Note: P does not necessarily have to run in polynomial time, but V does.

 To oversimplify: represented on a computer, a ZKP is nothing more than a sequence of numbers, carefully computed by Peggy, together with a bunch of boolean checks that Victor can run in order to verify the proof of correctness for the computation.

 A zero-knowledge protocol is thus the mechanism used for deriving these numbers and defining the verification checks.